acisops/acis_anomaly_pages/source/trickle_bias_tplane.rst

 * February 17, 2013: interleaving, bias maps truncated or lost
 * April 1, 2013: interleaving only
 * July 24, 2013: interleaving, 4 bias maps truncated or lost
+* March 22, 2022: During ObsID 24760, FEP-0 latched, cause believed to be a SEU in this case

 Will it happen again?
 ---------------------